groupserver/gs.group.messages.post/docs/structure.rst

 complex.
 In this document I will discuss the structure of the viewlets that are used to create the post.

-The post itself is a `content provider`_, which provides the interface :class:`.interfaces.IPost`.
-It is a provider so it can be called from many different contexts.

-The content provider generates the **metadata** for the post, including the profile photo of the author, their name, and the date the post was made.
-(This metadata conforms to some :ref:`microformats <microformats>`) The rest of the post is displayed using two *viewlet managers*.
+The post itself provides two interfaces.

+* To *external* code it looks like a `content provider`_ that provides the interface :class:`.interfaces.IPostContentProvider` interface.
+* To the *internal* code that provide the content of the post it is a *viewlet manager* that provides the :class:`.interfaces.IPost` interface.

+Three viewlets provided by this product use the post viewlet manager, two of which contain viewlet managers themselves.

 .. code-block:: none